Cray-HPE/docs-csm/operations/kubernetes/Troubleshoot_Intermittent_503s.md

    ncn-m # kubectl -n istio-system logs -l app=istio-ingressgateway
    ```

-   If you see TLS errors similar to the following proceed to the next step to restart the `istio-ingressgateway` pods.
+   If the logs include TLS errors similar to the following, then proceed to the next step to restart the `istio-ingressgateway` pods.
    Istio can occasionally get into this state when NCNs are being rebooted, as well as when many deployments are being created.

    ```text